Mr-Skully/kotlin-quick-guide/README.md

 `Double`: 64 bits (8 bytes), 15-16 significant decimal digits
 `Char`: 16 bits (2 bytes), represents a 16-bit Unicode character
 `Boolean`: size is machine-dependent
-`Strings`: size depends on the string
+`String`: size depends on the string

 - Strings are enclosed in double quotes, `"..."`.